bayfrontmedia/bones/docs/README.md

 - `/public` - Public web root of the application.
 - `/public/storage` - Symlink to `/storage/public`.
 - `/resources` - All of your app's resources reside here.
-These include the `bootstrap.php` file, as well as any resources you wish to add such as views, translations, or global helper functions.
+These include the `bootstrap.php` file, as well as any resources you wish to add such as views, translations, utilities and [database migrations](services/db.md#migrations).
 - `/storage` - All locally stored files reside here.
 This includes files written by the app, publicly shared files, and any other files you wish to store.
 - `.env` - All environment variables are saved here.